 His dedication to preserving the blues as an art form and his body of work in spiritual music inspired the Henderson Music Preservation Society, Inc. to organize a festival that would celebrate the life and musical accomplishments of W. C. Handy.

 The Henderson Music Preservation Society, Inc. is tax-exempt, non-profit organization.
 Generous corporate and individual sponsors, as well as our many volunteers, help keep this festival free and open to everyone.
 Attendance builds throughout the week long festival, swelling towards Saturday’s all day music extravaganza.
-Total attendance for 2009 was estimated in excess of 50,000.
+Total attendance is estimated to exceed 50,000 each year.

 The W. C. Handy Blues & Barbecue Festival has grown into a heritage event for the Henderson community and is widely known across the Commonwealth of Kentucky, the Tri-State area, and beyond.
 Kentucky Educational Television, PBS’s largest member, serving Kentucky and seven surrounding states, features past festivals in their Jubilee Series, which has recently been syndicated nationwide.